 TSEAS when appropriate.

 Teachers must also inform their substitutes that they will only be paid for the teacher's normal work hours plus planning time (a maximum of 40 minutes per day).
+In the event that a scheduled absence is canceled, teachers and staff should not hesitate to cancel the substitute in consideration of the well-being of students and the school budget as substitute costs are paid from the school’s general budget.

 Excessive Absences